Information for residents

 Our partner agencies can provide further help and support if you are struggling with your finances.
 Details can be found on our advice agencies and Welfare Advice Partnership page.

 If you are in severe financial hardship and need an emergency payment to pay utility bills or buy food you can apply for help through our local Welfare Grant Scheme.

 Support with concerns about your home

-If you’re a home owner, you should call your mortgage provider to explain your change in circumstances because they will be able to pause mortgage payments for up to three months.
+If you’re a homeowner, you should call your mortgage provider to explain your change in circumstances they may be able to pause mortgage payments for up to three months.